jpbetz/opengl-skeleton/src/main/scala/subspace/math/Readme.md

 Subspace
 ========

-Lightweight Scala vector and matrix library for graphics programming.
+Lightweight vector and matrix library for graphics programming in Scala.

-This is special purpose linear algebra library,  written specifically to have a minimal footprint.
-It contains the subset of types needed to by graphics programmers when working with a modern graphics pipeline:
+This is a small collection of vector and matrix classes written specifically for graphics programmers working with a modern graphics pipeline:

 * Vector2
 * Vector3